[UPDATED JANUARY 2021]

 With all that in mind, I’m going to finish by asking for your help.

-If you like the work I’m making and enjoy the story I’m telling, I would love you to help make the second half of the project easier than the first half!
+If you like the work I’m making and enjoy the story I’m telling, I would love you to help me continue.

 If you been thinking about buying Limited Edition Prints or anything else from the online shop, please do convert those kind thoughts into kind actions.

 Ultimately, I want to make my income more predictable.
-So, I would love you to become a Patron too.
+So, I would love you to become a member of The LSP Society too.

-In return, your name will be printed on a special thank you page in the back of the final book.
+You will also have the satisfaction of knowing that you have helped to make this historic project happen and your name will be printed on a special thank you page in the back of the final book…

 If you’d like to learn about all the other ways you can support my work, then here’s the page you need: